Eliorbasli/Image2Text/README.md

 ### 3. Get job result
 `GET /result/{job_id}`

-If the job is done, returns the extracted text.
+If the job is done, return the extracted text.

 Response:
 ```json